jacobdbt2100/Data-Analytics/README.md

 ## 4. Power BI

 ### 4.1 Power BI Basics

 **Data visualization:** the practice of presenting data in graphical or pictorial formats—such as charts, graphs, maps, and dashboards—to clearly communicate patterns, trends, and insights.

 **Power BI:** is a business intelligence tool developed by Microsoft that allows users to connect, transform, analyze, and visualize data from multiple sources.

-- `Power BI` main Components:
+**Power BI main Components:**
 - `Desktop:` Windows application for building reports and data models.
 - `Service (Power BI Online):` cloud-based platform for publishing, sharing, and collaborating on reports and dashboards.
 - `Mobile:` mobile apps for viewing and interacting with reports on phones and tablets.
 - `Gateway:` a bridge that connects on-premises data sources to Power BI Service for scheduled refreshes.
 - `Report Server:` on-premises server for hosting and managing Power BI reports within an organization’s own infrastructure.
 - `Embedded:` a service for developers to embed Power BI reports and dashboards into custom applications.
 - `Power Query:` data connection and transformation engine used across Power BI for data cleaning and preparation.
 - `Power Pivot:` data modelling engine that allows creating relationships, measures, and calculated columns using DAX.

-- Power BI Desktop, with three main views (or panes), each serving a different purpose:
+Power BI Desktop has three main views (or panes), each serving a different purpose:
-  - `Report View:` build and design dashboards using visuals, charts, and slicers.
+- `Report View:` build and design dashboards.
-  - `Data View:` see and explore loaded tables after data has been imported.
+- `Data View:` see and explore loaded tables.
 - `Model View:` define relationships between tables.

-- Data import from Excel, CSV, and SQL databases
-- Understanding Power Query Editor
-- Data profiling (column quality, distribution, profile)
-- Cleaning and transforming data:
-  - Remove duplicates, split columns, replace values, fill blanks
-  - Merge and append queries
-- Basic data model setup (naming conventions, data types, relationships)

-### 4.2 Data Modelling & DAX Fundamentals

-- Star schema design: fact and dimension tables
-- Relationships (one-to-many, cross filter direction)
-- Calculated columns vs. measures
-- DAX basics:
-  - SUM, AVERAGE, COUNTROWS, DISTINCTCOUNT, CALCULATE, FILTER, ALL
-- Conditional logic: IF, SWITCH
-- Time intelligence:
-  - TOTALYTD, SAMEPERIODLASTYEAR, DATEADD

-### 4.3 Data Visualisation & Interactivity

-- Chart types and when to use them:
-  - Bar/Column, Line, Card, Pie, Map, Matrix
-- Hierarchies (e.g., Year > Quarter > Month)
-- Slicers, Filters, and Drill-throughs
-- Conditional formatting and custom tooltips
-- Using bookmarks for dynamic storytelling

-### 4.4 Dashboard Design, Publishing & Storytelling

-- Dashboard layout and design principles:
-  - Consistent alignment, colours, and typography
-- Clear KPIs at the top, supporting visuals below
-- Storytelling techniques for business insights
-- Using Power BI Service:
-- Publishing reports
-- Creating and managing workspaces
-- Sharing dashboards and setting permissions
-- Report refresh and basic automation
-- Export options (PDF, PowerPoint, shared link)
-- Final **interactive dashboard** project

 ## 5. Python for Data Analysis

-# PYTHON SUMMARY

-A visual summary of Python features that show up most in everyday code When people start learning Python, they often feel stuck.

-Too many videos.
-Too many topics.
-No clear idea of what to focus on first.

-This summary sheet works because it shows the parts of Python you actually use when writing code.

-A quick breakdown in plain terms:

 **Basics and variables**